Current Gallery: Stuart & Georgian / stuartgeorgian071

 Costume seen on Ruth Hussey as the Duchess de Polignac

-• Ava Gardner as Pandora Reynolds wearing an 18th century red gown in the 1951 film "Pandora and the Flying Dutchman."
+• Ava Gardner as Pandora Reynolds wearing an 18th century-inspired red and gold gown in the 1951 film "Pandora and the Flying Dutchman."

 • Metro-Goldwyn-Mayer (MGM)